fridjemolk/ministumbler/README.md

 The `ministumbler_kicad` directory contains a KiCad project with the designs for a flex PCB breakout designed to connect all three boards, GPS, ESP32, and microSD, via one small and flexible PCB so that the entire system may be concealed within a bag or clothes pocket or sewn into clothing or a bag's lining.
 When the first manufactured prototypes of this board have been received, this page will be update.

-To open this project in KiCad, clone this repo or download the `ministumbler_kicad` director and open the `ministumbler.kicad_pro` file from inside KiCad's GUI.
+To open this project in KiCad, clone this repo or download the `ministumbler_kicad` directory and open the `ministumbler.kicad_pro` file from inside KiCad's GUI.